OpenTranslationBible/open-bible/en-GB/18.Job/md/job-20.md

 ## Job 20:1

-Then Zophar the Naamathite responded,
+Then Zophar the Naamathite answered,

 ## Job 20:2

-> “Therefore my disquieting thoughts make me respond,
+> “My restless thoughts compel me to respond,
-> Even because of my inward agitation.
+> because of my deep unease.

 ## Job 20:3

-> I listened to the reprimand which insults me,
+> I have heard a rebuke that insults me,
-> And the spirit of my understanding makes me answer.
+> and the insight of my understanding urges me to reply.

 ---

 ## Job 20:4

-> Do you know this from ancient times,
+> Do you not know this from ancient times,
-> From the establishment of mankind on earth,
+> since mankind was placed upon the earth,

 ## Job 20:5

-> That the triumphing of the wicked is short,
+> that the exultation of the wicked is fleeting,
-> And the joy of the godless momentary?
+> and the joy of the godless is but for a moment?

 ## Job 20:6

-> Though his arrogance reaches the heavens,
+> Though his conceit reaches the heavens
-> And his head touches the clouds,
+> and his head touches the clouds,

 ## Job 20:7

-> He perishes forever like his refuse;
+> he will vanish forever like his own waste;
-> Those who have seen him will say, ‘Where is he?’
+> those who have seen him will say, ‘Where is he?’

 ## Job 20:8

-> He flies away like a dream, and they cannot find him;
+> He will vanish like a dream, and cannot be found;
-> He vanishes like a vision of the night.
+> like a vision of the night, he is chased away.

 ## Job 20:9

-> The eye which saw him sees him no longer,
+> The eye that saw him will see him no more;
-> And his place no longer beholds him.
+> his place will behold him no longer.

 ## Job 20:10

-> His sons favour the poor,
+> His children will seek the favour of the poor,
-> And his hands give back his wealth.
+> and his hands will return his wealth.

 ## Job 20:11

-> His bones are full of youthful strength,
+> His bones, once full of youthful vigour,
-> But it lies down with him in the dust.
+> will lie down with him in the dust.

 ---

 ## Job 20:12

-> Though evil tastes sweet in his mouth
+> “Though evil tastes sweet in his mouth
-> And he hides it under his tongue,
+> and he conceals it under his tongue,

 ## Job 20:13

-> Though he desires it and will not let it go,
+> though he cherishes it and does not let it go,
-> But holds it in his mouth,
+> but keeps it in his mouth,

 ## Job 20:14

-> Yet his food in his stomach is changed
+> yet his food will turn sour in his stomach;
-> To the venom of cobras within him.
+> it will become the venom of cobras within him.

 ## Job 20:15

 > He swallows riches,
-> But will vomit them up;
+> but will vomit them up;
-> God will expel them from his belly.
+> God will force them out of his belly.

 ## Job 20:16

-> He sucks the poison of cobras;
+> He will suck the poison of cobras;
-> A viper’s tongue kills him.
+> the viper's tongue will slay him.

 ## Job 20:17

-> He does not look at the streams,
+> He will not gaze upon the streams,
-> The rivers flowing with honey and curds.
+> the rivers flowing with honey and cream.

 ## Job 20:18

-> He returns what he has obtained and cannot swallow it;
+> He will return what he laboured for and will not consume it;
-> As to the riches of his trading,
+> he will not enjoy the wealth from his trading.
-> He cannot even enjoy them.

 ## Job 20:19

-> For he has oppressed and neglected the poor;
+> For he has crushed and abandoned the poor;
-> He has seized a house which he did not build.
+> he has seized a house he did not build.

----

 ## Job 20:20

-> Because he knew no quiet within him,
+> “Because he knew no peace within himself,
-> He does not retain anything he desires.
+> he will not retain anything he desires.

 ## Job 20:21

-> Nothing remains for him to devour,
+> Nothing remains for him to devour;
-> Therefore his prosperity does not endure.
+> thus his prosperity will not endure.

 ## Job 20:22

-> In the fullness of his excess he will be cramped;
+> In the midst of his abundance, distress will overtake him;
-> The hand of everyone who suffers will come against him.
+> the full force of misery will come upon him.

 ## Job 20:23

-> When he fills his stomach, God sends His fierce anger on him
+> When he has filled his belly, God will unleash His fierce anger upon him
-> And rains it down on him while he is eating.
+> and rain it down while he is eating.

 ## Job 20:24

-> He may flee from the iron weapon,
+> Though he flees from an iron weapon,
-> But the bronze bow will pierce him.
+> a bronze-tipped arrow will strike him.

 ## Job 20:25

 > It is drawn and comes out of his back,
-> Even the flashing point from his liver;
+> the flashing point from his liver;
-> Terrors come upon him.
+> terrors will come upon him.

 ## Job 20:26

-> Complete darkness is held in reserve for his treasures,
+> Complete darkness is reserved for his treasures;
-> A fire not fanned will consume him;
+> an unfanned fire will consume him
-> It will consume the survivor in his tent.
+> and devour what remains in his tent.

 ## Job 20:27

-> The heavens will reveal his guilt,
+> The heavens will reveal his iniquity,
-> And the earth will rise up against him.
+> and the earth will rise up against him.

 ## Job 20:28

-> The increase of his house will vanish;
+> The increase of his house will flow away;
-> His possessions will flow away on the day of His anger.
+> his possessions will vanish on the day of God's wrath.

 ## Job 20:29

-> This is a wicked person’s portion from God,
+> This is the portion allotted by God to the wicked,
-> The inheritance decreed to him by God.”
+> the inheritance decreed to him by God.”